lustre-labs/lustre/README.md

 ## Philosophy {#philosophy}

-Lustre is an _opinionated_ framework for building frontend Web applications.
+Lustre is an _opinionated_ library for building frontend Web applications.
 Modern frontend development is hard and complex.
 Some of that complexity is necessary, but a lot of it is accidental or comes from having far too many options.
 Lustre has the same design philosophy as Gleam: where possible, there should be only one way to do